ginaserakalala/chatty-bot/README.md

 # chatty-bot
-A real time chat app called chatty built with react and firebase
+A real time chat app built with react and firebase

 Requirements